kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 If the user specifies two parameters, two constraints are calculated, and the largest is used (see the [The motivation to pick the largest constraint][] section below).

-If the user doesn't specify any parameter, the default value for that parameter is used (see the [Default values][] section below).
+If the user doesn't specify any parameter, the default value for that parameter is used (see the [Default Values][] section below).

 [The motivation to pick the largest constraint]: #the-motivation-to-pick-the-largest-constraint-concept
-[Default values]: #default-values
+[Default Values]: #default-values
 [Stabilization Window](#stabilization-window)

 ### User Stories